Price: £95 PLUS VAT

 We are pleased to be able to include keynote contributions from:

 - Dr Noel Purdy, Director of Research and Scholarship, Head of Education Studies, Director of the Centre for Research in Educational Underachievement, Stranmillis University College; and Chair, Expert Panel on Educational Underachievement, Department of Education

 - Corrine Latham, Interim Director of Curriculum and Assessment, Council for the Curriculum, Examinations and Assessment (CCEA)

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Department for the Economy, NI; DAERA, NI; the Northern Ireland Audit Office; and the Department for Education.
-Also due to attend are representatives from Action for Children NI; Barnardo's; Carrickfergus Grammar School; Catholic Schools Trustee Service; CCEA; Equality Commission for NI; Extern; Lifestart Foundation; Loyola Marymount University; National Foundation for Educational Research; Queen's University Belfast; Silverstream Primary School, Carrickfergus; St Patrick's College Dungannon; Ulster University; West Belfast Partnership Board; Women Centre Derry; Young at Art; and Young Enterprise NI.
+Places have been reserved by officials from DAERA, NI; the Department for the Economy, NI; the Department for Education, NI; the Education and Training Inspectorate, NI; the Northern Ireland Audit Office; and the Department for Education.
+Also due to attend are representatives from Action for Children NI; Barnardo's; Carrickfergus Grammar School; Catholic Schools Trustee Service; CCEA; Copyright Licensing Agency; Education Authority Northern Ireland; Equality Commission for NI; Extern; Galway Mayo Institute of Technology, Galway; Health and Social Care Board; Lifestart Foundation; Loyola Marymount University; National Foundation for Educational Research; Queen's University Belfast; Save the Children; Silverstream Primary School, Carrickfergus; St Patrick's College Dungannon; Ulster University; West Belfast Partnership Board; Women Centre Derry; Young at Art; and Young Enterprise NI.